On Vassiliev Invariants of Virtual Knots: Rotational Virtual Knots

 \begin{remark} The theory of (rotational) virtual knots is related to that of \textit{knotoids}, which were introduced in \cite{turaev2012knotoids}.
 The relation is as follows: given a knotoid, one can form its \textit{virtual closure} by adding an arc between its end-points that crosses virtually whenever it meets the rest of the knotoid diagram.
 The result is a virtual knot that is an invariant of the knotoid.
 Thus invariants of virtual knots yield invariants of knotoids.
 The virtual closure is well-defined by virtue of the detour move, but it is not well-defined as a rotational virtual knot: one can alter a knotoid diagram by planar isotopy to add virtual curls at will in the virtual closure.
 See Figure \ref{fig:closure}.

 This problem is resolved if we work with \textit{biframed} knotoids, which were discussed in \cite{moltmaker2021framed,moltmaker2022new}, and in \cite{gugumcu2021quantum} as \textit{Morse} knotoids.
-In the case of biframed knotoids changes of coframing correspond to changes in the number of virtual curls under the virtual closure.
-This connection will be explored in more detail in a subsequent paper. \end{remark}
+In the case of biframed knotoids changes of coframing correspond to changes in the number of virtual curls under the virtual closure. \end{remark}